Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 Coupling represents the degree to which a module or object is independent from others.
 A highly Coupled module relies on and modifies the states and internals of other objects to do it's job, whereas a slightly Coupled module relies on a minimal set of interfaces belonging to other objects to do it's job.

-Object Oriented systems generally avoid highly Coupled modules since they become increasingly more difficult to maintain and test as more components are introduced into the system.
+Object Oriented systems generally avoid highly Coupled modules since they are increasingly difficult to maintain and test as more components are introduced into the system.
 Unsurprisingly, distributed cloud architectures also favour the design of services and components that do not rely on many other components to do it's job.
 In this case however, the motivating goal is to support **component evolution**.

 That is to say, components in a distributed architecture should have the ability to be changed, upgraded, or replaced independently without affecting the functioning of other components.
 This requires microservices to be designed in a way that makes them primarily responsible for *running their own show*, and gives the teams responsible for different services the autonomy to make decisions and act independently from each other.